FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 So as we're again approaching November, we want to ensure that those who implement and defend our elections, our neighbors and our nonpartisan civil servants, can do that important work free from conspiracy theories and threats.

-Um, because while Pennsylvania may be a battleground state in the upcoming election, that battle should obviously be a war of words over policy and the vision we're charting for our country's future, not an actual civil war.
+So we know our local law enforcement across Pennsylvania are preparing for some disruption and threats because while Pennsylvania may be a battleground state in the upcoming election, that battle should obviously be a war of words over policy and the vision we're charting for our country's future, not an actual civil war.

 How is the FBI working with state and local law enforcement to prevent and respond to election-related violence, particularly against election workers?

-So, in a variety of ways, we're partnering with state and local law enforcement.
+So in a variety of ways, we're partnering with state and local law enforcement.

-Obviously, the uh physical security in the first instance, uh, in most of the respects you're talking about is in the uh is in the ordinary course, the responsibility of state local law enforcement, but uh we play an important role in a number of ways.
+Obviously, the physical security in the first instance, in most of the respects you're talking about, is in the ordinary course, the responsibility of state and local law enforcement.

-Uh if we ever have specific threat information, then we work to get it to the right people.
+If we ever have specific threat information, then we work to get it to the right people.

-Uh and then of course we're participating in the election threats task force uh that DOJ set up, which is focused on threats of violence or actual violence against election workers specifically, and we've had a number of arrests and and even some convictions already on that.
+And then, of course, we're participating in the election threats task force that DOJ set up, which is focused on threats of violence or actual violence against election workers specifically.

 Thank you for your input.